 “The circulation and internal workings of a house are what interests us the most,” said Jacques Bec. in an interview to 1stDibs website “It’s the core of our work.
 Often, architects begin with the exterior, whereas we do the opposite.
 We start with the interiors and the form of the building is derived from them.”

 The top interior designers are exporting more and more their luxurious universe.
-Everything that the design duo creates is impeccable and honestly chic, the colours sometimes play hide and seek but are always there.
+Everything that the design duo creates is impeccable and honestly chic, the colors sometimes play hide and seek but are always there.

 According to their close friend, the furniture designer Hervé Van der Straeten, “The universes they create evoke the timeless decor of the James Bond films and the pared-down, joyful modernity of the sixties.”